NREL/bifacial_radiance/docs/sphinx/source/whatsnew/pending.rst

 *A new function can now be called to compile results and report out final irradiance and performance data: :py:class:`~bifacial_radiance.RadianceObj.compileResults`.
 *Multiple modules and rows can now be selected in a single analysis scan. ``modWanted`` and ``rowWanted`` inputs in :py:class:`~bifacial_radiance.RadianceObj.analysis1axis` can now be a list, to select multiple rows and modules for scans. (:issue:`405`)(:pull:`408`)
 *To support multiple modules and row scans for 1axis simulations, outputs like Wm2Front are now stored in ``trackerdict``.``Results``  (:issue:`405`)(:pull:`408`)
 * ``mismatch.mad_fn`` has new functionality and input parameter `axis`.
-If a 2D matrix or dataframe is passed in as data, MAD is calculated for each row (default) or column by passing 'axis=1'
+If a 2D matrix or dataframe is passed in as data, MAD is calculated along the row (default) or along the columns by passing 'axis=1'

 Enhancements
 ~~~~~~~~~~~~